 If you’re looking for somewhere with lively crowds minus the mess and shabby facilities, take the drive to this Key Biscayne beach – you won’t regret it!

-There are also find dining options in the park, including Boater’s Grill and Lighthouse Café.
+The park also offers dining options, including Boater’s Grill and Lighthouse Café.

 Bill Baggs Cape Florida State Park: 1200 S. Crandon Blvd., Key Biscayne; Parking entrance fee is $8 per vehicle.
 Open daily from 8 a.m. to sunset.